wushin/tmwa-vagrant/README.md

 **Note:** Installing the Windows GitHub app provides you with a Git GUI and Windows PowerShell, as well as SSH, needed for Vagrant to SSH into the VM.

+##Warning
+Whenever you run `vagrant up`, the VM updates the local repositories (it does a `git pull`), so that you have the latest version of *tmwa* and *tmwa-server-data*.
+If you are making any local changes, testing content, or anything like that, it's **recommended** that you do it on a different branch.
+The provisioning script will now always checkout the master branch before updating, leaving the other branches you might've created untouched.

 ##Usage
 To get shell access to the machine, run `vagrant ssh`.